-Samana Developers Launches 1% Retail Investment Opportunity in Fast Growing Arjan Freehold Community
+Samana Developers Launches 1% Retail Investment Opportunity In Fast Growing Arjan Freehold Community

-(MENAFN- Media4pr) Exclusive opportunity to Secure Retail Space with a 5-Year Payment Plan, Featuring Monthly Installments as Low as 1% for Investors Convenience
+(MENAFN- Mid-East) Exclusive opportunity to Secure Retail Space with a 5-Year Payment Plan, Featuring Monthly Installments as Low as 1% for Investors' Convenience.

 In line with its resident-focused ethos, the project is a model retail community that transcends traditional shopping spaces and creates a park-like feel due to its proximity to the Greek-inspired Samana Mykonos Signature residential project.